ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:load_paths`:

-  Base paths to search for plugin subdirectories or extra ruby functionality
+  Base paths to search for plugin subdirectories or extra Ruby functionality

   **Default**: `[]` (empty)